irawoinyass/iubenda_backend/README.md

 test
 ```

-Now Import the sql file in the project folder into the database you created
+Now Import the sql file from the project folder into the database you created

 ```
-<a href="https://github.com/irawoinyass/iubenda_backend/blob/develop/test.sql" download>test.sql</a>
+test.sql
 ```